Superregnum: Eukaryota

 Description and biology

-Their mouth is located on the underside of the head (subterminal), with thick, fleshy lips.
-Most species are less than 60 centimetres (2.0 ft) in length but the largest species can reach 100 centimetres (3.3 ft).
-They are distinguished from related fish by having a long pharyngeal bone in the throat, containing a single row of teeth.[1]
+The mouths of these fish are most commonly located on the underside of their head (subterminal), with thick, fleshy lips.
+Most species are less than 60 cm (2.0 ft) in length, but the largest species (Ictiobus and Myxocyprinus) can surpass 100 cm (3.3 ft).
+They are distinguished from related fish by having a long pharyngeal bone in the throat, containing a single row of teeth.[4]

-Catostomids are most often found in rivers but can be found in any freshwater environment.
-Their food ranges from detritus and bottom dwelling organisms (such as crustaceans and worms), to surface insects and small fishes.
+Catostomids are most often found in rivers, but can be found in any freshwater environment.
+Their food ranges from detritus and bottom-dwelling organisms (such as crustaceans and worms), to surface insects, crayfish, small terrestrial vertebrates, and other fish.

 Fossil record